rui314/mold/README.md

 you an idea why a particular feature has been added to a linker in the first place.

-1. Original Unix doesn't support shared library, and a program is always loaded to a fixed address.
-An executable is something like a memory dump which is just loaded to a particular address by the kernel.
-After loading, the kernel starts executing the program by setting an instruction pointer to a particular address.
+1. Original Unix didn't support shared library, and a program was always loaded to a fixed address.
+An executable was something like a memory dump which was just loaded to a particular address by the kernel.
+After loading, the kernel started executing the program by setting the instruction pointer to a particular address.

    A linker for such a simple execution environment is pretty simple.
-   It concatenates all object files given to a linker to create an executable memory image and then fixes up references between object files so that object files can use functions and variables defined in other object files.
+   It concatenates all object files given to a linker to create an executable memory image and then fixes up references between object files so that object files can use functions or variables defined in other object files.

    Static library support, which is still an important feature of Unix linker, dates back to this early period of Unix history.
    To understand what it is, imagine that you are trying to compile a program for the early Unix.
-You don't want to waste time to compile the libc functions every time you compile your program (the computers of the era was incredibly slow), so you have already placed each libc function into a separate source file and compiled them individually.
+You don't want to waste time to compile libc functions every time you compile your program (the computers of the era was incredibly slow), so you have already placed each libc function into a separate source file and compiled them individually.
 That means, you have object files for each libc